ladromelaboratoire/metro_api/readme.md

 ### Testing
-2 ways to test the API : the included PHP script or [SoapUI](https://www.soapui.org/downloads/soapui.html) using the endpoint explorer.
+2 ways to test the API : the included PHP script or [SoapUI](https://www.soapui.org/downloads/soapui.html) using its endpoint explorer.

 ```php
 <?php